junxit/us-congress-bills-111/bill.md

 - **(7)** Despite these attempts, RFA has successfully managed to reach its online audiences through proxies, cutting-edge software, and active republication and repostings by its audience.
 - **(8)** RFA also provides forums for local opinions and experiences through message boards, podcasts, web logs (blogs), cell phone-distributed newscasts, and new media, including Facebook, Flickr, Twitter, and YouTube.
 - **(9)** Freedom House has documented that freedom of the press is in decline in nearly every region of the world, particularly in Asia, where none of the countries served by RFA have increased their freedom of the press during the past 5 years.
-- **(10)** As documented in Freedom House’s Index of Global Press Freedom, which annually ranks the nations of the world on this issue, between 2004 and 2009, out of 193 and 195 countries rated for those years—
-  - **(A)** China’s ranking dropped from 173rd to 181st;
-  - **(B)** Cambodia’s ranking dropped from 127th to 132nd;
-  - **(C)** Vietnam’s ranking dropped from 178th to 179th;
-  - **(D)** Laos’ ranking dropped from 179th to 184th;
-  - **(E)** Burma’s ranking dropped from 190th to 193rd; and
-  - **(F)** North Korea’s ranking remained dead last.
-- **(11)** In fiscal year 2010, RFA is operating on a $37,000,000 budget to reach the approximately 1,500,000,000 people who live within the countries served by RFA, less than $400,000 of which is available to fund Internet censorship circumvention.
+- **(10)** In fiscal year 2010, RFA is operating on a $37,000,000 budget, less than $400,000 of which is available to fund Internet censorship circumvention.
-- **(12)** Independent media sources are nonexistent or severely restrained in their operations in these areas where the press often serves as a means to promote the government’s agenda.
-- **(13)** Congress currently provides grant funding for RFA’s operations on a fiscal year basis.
+- **(11)** Congress currently provides grant funding for RFA’s operations on a fiscal year basis.

 ## § 2.
 Sense of the Senate

 It is the sense of the Senate that—

-- **(1)** public access to timely, uncensored, and accurate information is imperative for achieving government accountability and the protection of human rights;
+- **(1)** public access to timely, uncensored, and accurate information is imperative for promoting government accountability and the protection of human rights;
 - **(2)** Radio Free Asia provides a vital voice to people in Asia;
-- **(3)** in the 14 years since RFA was established, freedom of the press in Asia has been reduced, as evidenced by the inability of RFA to broadcast on AM or FM frequencies in the countries served by RFA;
-- **(4)** some of the governments in Asia spend millions of dollars each year to jam RFA’s shortwave, block its Internet sites, and illegally access RFA’s computer networks and user files;
+- **(3)** some of the governments in Asia spend millions of dollars each year to jam RFA’s shortwave, block its Internet sites;
-- **(5)** Congress should provide additional funding to RFA and the other entities overseen by the Broadcasting Board of Governors for—
+- **(4)** Congress should provide additional funding to RFA and the other entities overseen by the Broadcasting Board of Governors for—
   - **(A)** Internet censorship circumvention; and
   - **(B)** enhancement of their cyber security efforts; and
-- **(6)** permanently authorizing funding for Radio Free Asia would—
+- **(5)** permanently authorizing funding for Radio Free Asia would—
   - **(A)** reflect the concern that media censorship and press restrictions in the countries served by RFA have increased since RFA was established; and
   - **(B)** send a powerful signal of our Nation’s support for free press in Asia and throughout the world.